 Shredded cabbage sautéed with asafetida, turmeric and cumin seeds is one of our favorite vegetable dishes.
 When I make this cabbage curry, we have it with rasam (tomato and lentil soup) or daal (lentil soup) and rice.
 We don’t require much else.
-Simple, delicious, wholesome – this meal is always comfort food in our family.
+Simple, delicious, wholesome – this meal is comfort food in our family.

 Cabbage Sauté with Turmeric, Asafetida, and Cumin Seeds